notmuchnerdy/2023-amse-template/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
 This project analyzes the correlation between total bike counts in Konstanz in an hour and the count of bike-involved traffic accidents.
-Besides, how the weather parameters such as temperature, and precipitation affect bike counts on the traffic and bike-involved accidents will be analyzed.
+Besides, how the weather parameters such as temperature, and weather type affect bike counts on the traffic and bike-involved accidents will be analyzed.
 Moreover, an ML prediction model on possible bike counts will be obtained based on the temperature and weather parameters.

 ## Rationale